See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 Emergencies are messy, complex and chaotic.
 People’s lives are threatened, families shattered and the future is uncertain.
 The needs are often huge.

-Médecins Sans Frontières (MSF) is designed to respond fast – we have a network of medics and aid experts in nearly 70 countries worldwide.
+Médecins Sans Frontières (MSF) is designed to respond fast – we have a network of medics and aid experts in over 70 countries worldwide.
 Our financial independence means we can act rapidly, without waiting for governments or other institutions to release funds.

 This reach and independence means we will always try to help the people in greatest need, rather than tailoring our response to the demands of funders, politicians or the media.
 People come first.